-The Health Benefits Of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil And Rose Tea
+The Health Benefits of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil and Rose Tea

-They are one of the most popular garden plants, available in a range of colors, with varying degrees of fragrance, shapes, sizes and textures.
+They are one of the most popular garden plants, available in a range of colours, with varying degrees of fragrance, shapes, sizes and textures.
 The rose plant can grow erect or as a climber can reach a height of 20 feet and more.
 Rose cultivation is believed to have originated in China, about 5000 years ago.

 A rose has been used to express beauty, love and peace.
 Rose has been grown for its ornamental value, used in celebrations, in herbal and folk medicine and in cosmetic and perfume industries.

 It takes tens of thousands of rose blossoms to produce an ounce of rose essential oil.
 The blossoms are picked in the early hours of dawn just after the dew on them has evaporated.
-Rose oil is therefore one of the most expensive essential oils but since it is immensely dense in health giving factors, only a few drops are needed.
+Rose oil is, therefore, one of the most expensive essential oils but since it is immensely dense in health-giving factors, only a few drops are needed.

 Health Benefits Of Rose